scala/scala3/docs/_docs/reference/changed-features/overload-resolution.md

 ## Default Arguments Are No longer Relevant for Prioritization

 In Scala 2 if among several applicative alternatives one alternative had default arguments, that alternative was dropped from consideration.
-This has the unfortunate side effect that adding a default parameter to a method can change render this method invisible in overloaded calls.
+This has the unfortunate side effect that adding a default to a parameter of a method can render this method invisible in overloaded calls.

 Scala 3 drops this distinction.
 Methods with default parameters are not treated